2012 United States House of Representatives elections in Ohio: Redistricting

 If the map had received 66 votes in the House of Representatives, an emergency clause preventing a referendum from being held would have been invoked.
 As a result, in October 2011 Republicans sought the support of African American Democrats for an alternative map.
 Later that month members of the Ohio Legislative Black Caucus met with Redfern, indicating they would not immediately seek to compromise with Republicans; however on October 31 Bob Bennett, the former chair of the Ohio Republican Party appointed by House Speaker William G. Batchelder to negotiate an alternative map, said he thought the two parties were close to reaching an agreement.

 On November 3, Batchelder brought a slightly modified map to the floor of the House of Representatives.
 However, the House fell eight votes short of the 66 needed to bring the map up for a vote without a committee hearing having been held.

 Later in November, Ohio Democratic Party communications director Seth Bringman said the referendum effort had surpassed 100,000 signatures and aimed to have collected the over 230,000 signatures necessary by December 23.
 However, a lack of funds prevented Ohioans for Fair Districts from hiring professional signature gatherers and necessitated the exclusive use of volunteers.
 Redfern said in December 2011 that Democrats might return to the Supreme Court to request that it reconsider its decision on the 90-day time limit.
 If the signature-gathering effort had failed, an amendment to the Ohio Constitution requiring compact and competitive districts could have been sought.
 If the Democratic Party failed to collect enough signatures, the original map would have taken effect on Christmas Day 2011.

 On December 14, 2011, the House of Representatives and Senate both passed a new map, effectively resolving the situation.

 District 1

-The Ohio's 1st congressional district is based in Cincinnati, stretching southwestward to Ohio's borders with Kentucky and Indiana.
+Ohio's 1st congressional district is based in Cincinnati, stretching southwestward to Ohio's borders with Kentucky and Indiana.
 After redistricting, it lost parts of Hamilton County and gained strongly republican Warren Country.
 This turned it from a district that was 1 percentage point more Democratic than the national average, to one that was 6 percentage points more Republican than the national average.
-It has been represented by Republican Steve Chabot, who previously served from 1995 until 2009, since January 2011.
-Chabot sought re-election in 2012.
+It had been represented by Republican Steve Chabot, who previously served from 1995 until 2009, since January 2011.
+He sought re-election in 2012.